Stay at least 8 metres away and make the safe call to Western Power

 So if you’re faced with a fallen powerline in your immediate area, here’s what to do:

 Road traffic accidents involving powerlines or poles are more common than you think.
-In 2016, 203 cars, trucks and equipment came into contact with our network.

 If you are unfortunate to be in a road accident that results in a powerline draped over or next to your vehicle, your actions are simple: